dyrehaugen/jdt/index.md

 ---

-*Welcome to my Global Desktop*
+*Welcome to Dyrehaugen Collections*

-Reflecting my life as a 'Jack of all trades' - or at least *some* trades - this site is a collection of very different contents.
+Reflecting my life as a 'Jack of all trades' - or at least *some* trades - this site is a mix of very different contents.
 It is at any time WIP - Work In Progress - do not expect a polished/ finished experience.
 The site is a mirror of my workdesk as it shows up at any moment - a place to put 'papers and notes' in our paperless era.